quux00/simplecsv/DIFFERENCES.md

 The notion of escaping a quote with a quote comes from [RFC 4180](https://tools.ietf.org/html/rfc4180).
 I believe that a significant reason that the OpenCSV parser code is so complex is due to following this rule.
 The problem is that OpenCSV has to detect, differentiate and deal with three **different kinds** of quotes:

 1. opening and closing quotes, which are not considered part of the value and discarded
-2. quotes that are escapes
+2. quotes that are RFC 4180 escapes
 3. internal (non opening-closing) quotes that are not escapes

 Frankly, using a character to escape itself is simply flawed thinking and I find it unfortunate RFC 4180 ever saw the light of day.
 I much prefer the programming language model: escape with backslashes.